CurveDocs/curve-docs/docs/crvUSD/controller.md

 ### `create_loan_extended`
-!!! description "`Controller.create_loan_extended(collateral: uint256, debt: uint256, N: uint256, callbacker: address, callback_args: DynArray[uint256,5]):`"
+!!! description "`Controller.create_loan_extended(collateral: uint256, debt: uint256, N: uint256, callbacker: address, callback_args: DynArray[uint256,5], callback_bytes: Bytes[10**4] = b"")`"

     Function to create a new loan using callbacks.
 This function passes the stablecoin to a callback first, enabling the construction of leverage.
+Earlier implementations of the contract did not have `callback_bytes` argument.
+This was added to enable [leveraging/de-leveraging using the 1inch router](./leverage/LeverageZap1inch.md).

     Emits: `UserState`, `Borrow`, `Deposit`, and `Transfer`